Steps of the eviction process in Maine:

 As the next step in the eviction process, Maine landlords must file a complaint in the appropriate court.

-The summons and complaint must be served on the tenant by the sheriff, deputy sheriff, or other person authorized by the court at least seven days prior to the eviction hearing, through any one of the following methods:
+The summons and complaint must be served on the tenant by the sheriff, deputy sheriff, or other person authorized by the court at least 7 days prior to the eviction hearing, through any one of the following methods:

-- Delivering a copy to the tenant personally.
+- Delivering a copy to the tenant personally

-- Leaving a copy with someone who is of “suitable” age.
+- Leaving a copy with someone who is of “suitable” age

-- Delivering a copy to an agent authorized by appointment or by law.
+- Delivering a copy to an agent authorized by appointment or by law

-Step 3: Court Holds Hearing & Issues Judgment
+Step 3: Court Holds Hearing and Issues Judgment

 The eviction hearing must be held within 10 days of the return date listed on the summons.